Principal Director

 Dr. Benham’s research focuses on phonological and lexical development in toddlers and preschoolers with and without speech and language disorders.
 She uses transcription-based approaches, acoustic analyses, and motion tracking to assess speech production, as well as approaches from network science to detect principles of word and sound organization in the developing child.

-Dr. Benham completed her PhD from the University of Texas at Dallas and was a post-doctoral research fellow at Indiana University at the Cognitive Development Lab.
+Dr. Benham completed her PhD from the University of Texas at Dallas, mentored by Lisa Goffman, and was a post-doctoral research fellow at Indiana University, mentored by Linda Smith.

 Undergraduate Research Assistants